bierza/GettingandCleaningDataCourseProject/README.md

 - Appropriately labels the data set with descriptive activity names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+###Recommendation
+**This is only recommendation* for running function faster (without downloading zip data file and package data.table)
+- Set working directory to place where you download and unzip data for the project (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+- install package data.table.

 ###Example how to use script
 ####Simple example
 1. Download "run_analysis.R"
 2. Load script to your console *source("run_analysis.R")*.
 3. Run function run_analysis *run_analysis()*

+###Others information
+- The script was tested on Mac with OS X 10.9.2.